neos/doctools/Documentation/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.rst

 ********************

 The ``classAnnotatedWith()`` designator matches on classes which are tagged with a certain annotation.
-As with class and method names, a regular expression can be used to describe the matching tags.
-The syntax of this designator is as
-follows:
+Currently only the actual annotation class name can be matched, arguments of the annotation cannot be specified:

 ``classAnnotatedWith(annotation)``